textcreationpartnership/A02140/README.md

 ##Content Summary##

 #####Front#####

-A notable discouery of coosenage Now daily practised by sundry lewd persons, called connie-catchers,
+1. To all my good frends he•lth.

 #####Body#####

+1. THE ARTE OF CONNI-CATCHING.

+1. The art of Cros-biting.

+1. A PLEASANT DISCOVERIE of the cosenage of Colliars.

-1. How a Cookes wife in Lhndon did lately serue a Colliar for his cosenage.
+    _ How a Cookes wife in Lhndon did lately serue a Colliar for his cosenage.

-1. H•• a flax•wi•e in London s•ru•d a coos••ng Collier.
+    _ H•• a flax•wi•e in London s•ru•d a coos••ng Collier.

 **Types of content**